Interested in learning about our MS in Business Analytics and Information Management? CLICK HERE.

 Business analysts or internal consulting groups within companies that have interest in internal consulting assignments.

 Surveys show that consulting has been a very desirable career among MBA students since the 1990s.
 In recent years, the economy has greatly affected the consulting industry.
 However, a particular sector of consulting which emphasizes integration of analytical methodologies and modern information technology to generate business intelligence and solve industry-specific problems continues to flourish.

 Successful candidates for consulting positions in this sector must possess strong analytical, quantitative, team leadership, organization, and communication skills.
 Equipping students with these skills has been one of the main educational goals of Krannert’s MBA program.
-This concentration provides the analytical and quantitative preparation beyond the core courses particularly needed to thrive in such professional positions.
+This specialization provides the analytical and quantitative preparation beyond the core courses particularly needed to thrive in such professional positions.

 Suggested Plans of Study

-Students should take five courses to develop a strong background in the concentration.
+Students should take five courses to develop a strong background in the specialization.
 They are encouraged to take at least two of the recommended foundation courses and at least two electives courses from one of the three tracks: analytical; consulting, marketing research, and consulting in finance.

 I. Recommended Foundation Courses